Octet to decuplet electromagnetic transition in a relativistic quark model: Results

 \section{Results}

-We divide our presentation of the results and analysis in 4 subsections.
+We divide our presentation of the results and analysis into four subsections.
 We start with the discussion of the numerical results for the transition form factors.
 Next, we focus on the symmetry relations among the different octet to decuplet transitions.
 Third, we compare the results with the available experimental information, in particular for the reactions aside from the $\gamma^\ast N \to \Delta$ reaction.
-Finally, we will discuss the overall results.
+Finally, we discuss the overall results.